webiny/docs.webiny.com/docs/webiny-apps/page-builder/theme-development/elements.md

 }
 ```

-By default, the only element that supports this is the Button element.
-But the point is that if you create a custom component for Page Builder, you can reference the same mechanism and add this functionality to your own element.
+The only element that supports this at the moment is the Button element.
+But the point is that if you create a custom component for Page Builder, you can reference the same mechanism and add this functionality to your custom elements.

 The definition takes two keys: